stefiVargas/DATA-CLEANSING-IN-SQL-LEARNDATA-ENTERPRISE/README.md

 **Language:** SQL

-**Tools/Functions:** distinct,Where,like, Joins, Group by,Order by, Having, Sum, count
+**Tools/Functions:** Select, From,distinct,Where,like, Joins, Group by,Order by, Having, Sum, count

 ## Appendix